zx80/flask-simple-auth/README.md

-In order to implement this model, the `authorize` decorator parameter can hold a tuple `(domain, variable, mode)` which designates a permission domain (eg a table or object or concept name in the application), the name a variable in the request (path or HTTP or JSON parameters) which identifies an object of the domain, and the operation or level of access necessary for this route:
+In order to implement this model, the `authorize` decorator parameter can hold a tuple `(domain, variable, mode)` which designates a permission domain (eg a table or object or concept name in the application), the name of a variable in the request (path or HTTP or JSON parameters) which identifies an object of the domain, and the operation or level of access necessary for this route: